omsharp/CMade/README.md

 * Each directory in **/tests/suites** represents a test suite.
 * The name of the suite will be the name of the directory itself.
 * Every source file in a suite directory represents a test.
+* The test name will be the source file name without extension.
 * A suite should have at least one test.
 * A test should have at least one unit of test (function).
 * The test's full name will be of the form **<suite_name>.<test_name>**.
+* Refer to [Unity's](https://github.com/ThrowTheSwitch/Unity) repo for more information on how to write tests with Unity.

 #### Add a new test suite:
 1. Make a new directory inside **tests/suites** and name it with your, e.g **sorting** to be a test suite your **Sorting** module, and put your sorting tests source files in it.